Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/licensing/DUAL_LICENSE.md

 ## Which License Applies?

 **You need a Commercial License if:**
-- You are using FoxML Core for any organizational purpose
+- You require proprietary modifications that cannot be published under AGPL
-- You are a business, organization, or institution
+- You deploy production systems that cannot comply with AGPL source disclosure
-- You deploy internally for operational purposes
+- You integrate into closed-source systems
-- You integrate into proprietary systems
+- You provide hosted services where modifications must remain private

-- You provide services to third parties
+**You may use AGPL v3 if:**

-**You may use it for free if:**
+- Your project can comply with AGPL copyleft requirements
-- Your use is non-commercial academic research at a qualifying tax-exempt institution
+- You can publish modifications if deployed as a service

-**Note:** Personal use (individual, non-commercial) requires a commercial license.
+- You are doing open research or experimentation

 **If you're unsure, contact us.
-Default assumption for any organization: commercial license required.**
+AGPL v3 is available for open research; commercial licenses are required for proprietary deployments.**

 ---